The Tote: History

 The Racehorse Betting Control Board was created by the Racecourse Betting Act 1928, as a statutory corporation.
 It was set up by Winston Churchill as a government-appointed board, with the intention of providing a safe, state-controlled alternative to illegal off course bookmakers and ensuring that some gambling revenues were put back into the sport of horse racing.
 The first major race meetings with tote betting were the flat race meetings at Newmarket (July Course) and Carlisle on 2 July 1929.

 Under the Betting Levy Act 1961 the board was reconstituted as the Horserace Totalisator Board (the Tote), with responsibility for the redistribution of funds to racing transferred to the Horserace Betting Levy Board.

 The Tote opened its first high street betting shop in 1972, and has since grown to employ more than 4,000 staff.
 Tote Direct was set up in 1992 to channel tote bets from other high street bookmakers into tote pools.
 Now tote betting is accepted in more than 7,000 betting shops across the UK (the majority of which are non-Tote owned shops) as well as via other online gambling websites.

-In 1999, the Tote linked up with Channel 4 Racing to introduce the popular Scoop6 bet which involves bettors trying to select the winner of six televised races.
+In 1999, the Tote linked up with Channel 4 Racing to introduce the Scoop6 bet which involves bettors trying to select the winner of six televised races.
 This bet produced the first horserace betting millionaire.
 More millionaires followed.
 A record single-day turnover, in excess of £4 million, was bet into the Scoop6 pool on 22 November 2008.

 The Tote has formal pool betting links from similar organisations in Ireland, Germany, France, Holland, Cyprus, Sweden, Denmark, Canada, the US and South Africa.

+The Tote Guarantee was launched in 2020 and means the Tote win price exceeds or matches the industry Start Price.
+Tote Guarantee was made available to all customers at 55 British racecourses in November 2021.

+In 2020 the UK Tote Group agreed a seven-year strategic alliance with Tote Ireland.

+In the same year the Tote became a founding member of the newly created World Tote Association along with 20 other Tote operators from around the world.

+The Tote is also a member of World Pool and in June 2023 agreed a five-year deal with the Hong Kong Jockey Club to be the exclusive partner for World Pool in UK and Ireland.